 - Buffy the Vampire Slayer.
 In "As You Were", Spike starts ranting at Buffy and her former love interest Riley Finn.

 Riley: Can't you shut him up?Buffy: Not so far.

 - When Castle gets Taylor Swift tickets delivered to him at the precinct, he explains that they're a surprise gift for his daughter.
 "Apparently, she and Ash have a song."
 Beckett tells him that the two of them also have a song - "You Talk Too Much" by Clarence Carter.

 - Not played for laughs in the 1995 Australian mini-series Blue Murder, when hitman Neddy Smith says it to crooked lawyer Brian Alexander just before he's thrown overboard while tied to a stove.
 Alexander is pleading for his life at the time, and was being murdered because he was believed to have been about to testify at the Stewart Royal Commission into Drug Trafficking.

 - A sci-fi short story involved a composer who goes to a planet where the aliens don't speak, assuming he'll have a quiet place to compose a symphony.
 Unfortunately the aliens communicate through vibration, so the minute he starts pounding on his piano they charge into his room and haul him off to the embassy, where he's shoved onto the next rocketship back to Earth.
-The final lines has the outraged composer demanding to know what's going on.
+The story ends with the outraged composer demanding to know what's going on.
 A laconic spaceman replies, "They say you talk too much!"